SciML/SciMLBook/README.md

   - Adjoints of differential equations
   - Using neural ordinary differential equations as a memory-efficient RNN for deep learning
-- Neural networks, and array-based parallelism (Week 8)
+- Neural Networks, and Array-Based Parallelism (Week 8)
   - Cache optimization in numerical linear algebra
   - Parallelism through array operations
   - How to optimize algorithms for GPUs
-- Distributed parallel computing (Jeremy Kepner: Weeks 7-8)
+- Distributed Parallel Computing (Jeremy Kepner: Weeks 7-8)
   - Forms of parallelism
   - Using distributed computing vs multithreading
   - Message passing and deadlock